 Recently, I made a Better-Than-Anything Chocolate Cake and it was one of the best cakes I’ve ever had.
 I knew I wanted to recreate a peanut butter version because I love all things peanut butter.

-But this peanut butter poke cake is really somethings special.
+This peanut butter poke cake is really somethings special!
 It’s so easy and ready in about 30 minutes.

-To make this easy Reese’s peanut butter cake, you’ll need:
+To make this easy peanut butter poke cake with yellow cake mix, you’ll need:

 - Boxed yellow cake mix